In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 MariaDB Remove User From Database

-For this, you need to use the DROP USER statement which is used to remove a user from a database.
+You need to use the DROP USER statement, which removes a user from a database.

 The syntax for the DROP USER statement is as follows.